Last updated on November 1st, 2025

 Whether you intentionally planned a private elopement or some of your family and friends can’t make it to your celebratory activities, try scheduling some time to video call the ones who can’t be there.
 This can be as casual or formal as you’d like—you can plan sentimental messages beforehand or just go with the flow!

-If your location and the weather permits, plan your first dance under the night sky.
+If your location and the weather permit, plan your first dance under the night sky.
 Bring a speaker and play a meaningful song that resonates with you and your partner.
 This is the perfect opportunity to have a moment with just the two of you.
 Or, if you plan to celebrate with a small group of people, this can also fit perfectly into your itinerary, whether you’re all hanging out until the sun sets or plan to have a late-night celebration.

 Are you and your partner artists?
 Musicians?
 Writers?
 Whatever creative passions you two love, try finding ways to celebrate your elopement with them.
 For example, consider sketching or painting the location of your vow exchange or writing songs and singing them for the first time together (or to each other) on your elopement day.